Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Substitution Neighbouring Relation

-In this section, we consider both sampling schemes under the substitution neighboring relation.
-In their work on computing tight differential privacy guarantees, \cite{koskela20-gaussian-variants} considered worst-case distributions for the subsampled Gaussian mechanism under multiple sampling techniques and neighboring relations.
+In this section, we consider both sampling schemes under the substitution neighbouring relation.
+In their work on computing tight differential privacy guarantees, \cite{koskela20-gaussian-variants} considered worst-case distributions for the subsampled Gaussian mechanism under multiple sampling techniques and neighbouring relations.
 In the substitution case, they compute the hockey-stick divergence between $(1-\gamma)\normal(0, \sigma^2) + \gamma\normal(-1, \sigma^2)$ and $(1-\gamma)\normal(0, \sigma^2) + \gamma\normal(1, \sigma^2)$.
-These distributions correspond to running the mechanism with neighboring datasets where all but one entry is $0$.
+These distributions correspond to running the mechanism with neighbouring datasets where all but one entry is $0$.
 We first consider Poisson subsampling in the proposition below and later discuss sampling without replacement.